Google E-E-A-T: How to Create People-First Content (+ Free Audit)

 The result?

-The top position for the keyword “SEO strategy.”
+It consistently ranks at the top of Google for the keyword “SEO strategy.”

 See what we did there?